 We may earn money from the companies and products mentioned in this post.

 Las Vegas Resorts have made the decision to gouge travelers and locals alike and then gouge some more.
-They have done this through the introduction of, and increases in resort, parking and now CNF fees.
+They have done this through the introduction of, and increases in resort, parking, and now CNF fees.
 Just this week it was announced that MGM Resorts will increase resort fees.
 While we were whining about that, Caesars Entertainment ratcheted up what they are charging for parking.

 The added expense has many mid-range travelers wondering if it’s even possible to do Las Vegas frugally anymore.
 Is Las Vegas still a value destination?

-Booking Cheap Las Vegas Hotels
+Booking Vegas Hotels on a Budget

-If staying at a Caesars or MGM Resorts property you must acquire, use and abuse the players card.
+If staying at a Caesars or MGM Resorts property you must acquire, use, and abuse the player’s card.
 I’m a low roller but am still able to book mid-range Caesars properties like Harrah’s, Flamingo, Bally’s, etc. for free nearly any time of the year.
-I still get stuck with the $30+ dollar per night resort fee upon arrival but still pretty budget friendly.
+I still get stuck with the $30+ dollar per night resort fee upon arrival but still pretty budget-friendly.

 You can also choose one of the few hotels that have not yet adopted resort fees while they still exist.
 Hotels that are relatively inexpensive like Four Queens and Casino Royale are a couple of the lone rangers not to charge the additional fee.

 We put together a complete list of current Las Vegas Resort Fees – Check it out!